solso/api-aggregator/README.md

 ```

-The script above aggregates 1+N requests to a REST API to serve a very particular use-case: to get the word with a highest positive emotional value of a sentence if it's a positive sentence.
+This lua script aggregates 1+N requests to a REST API to serve a very particular use-case: to get the word with a highest positive emotional value of a sentence if it's positive.
 This use case is very specific to a particular application, so it should not be "public".

 However, being able to colocate the aggregator script with the API have multiple benefits for all parties involved:

   * For API consumers: it reduces the number of requests, thus reducing the page load time and if it's a mobile app, power consumption.
 Furthermore, it eliminates the need to run a backend services for your API to do exactly the type of aggregation that can be done now
   by the provider using API Aggregator.
   * For API providers, the bandwidth and the number of open connections is reduced.
 And what's more important, you are making your API very friendly
-  to developers to use since they can create custom scripts to do complex operations.
+  to developers to use since they can create custom scripts that meet their particular use-cases.

-The developer of the application now, can have access to a new API endpoint called  _/aggr/positive_word/*.json__ that does all the heavy-lifting against the REST API of the provider.
-The result is a simpler and faster application.
+After adding the lua script the developer can immediately access a new API endpoint named  _/aggr/positive_word/*.json__.
+This new API method does all the heavy-lifting against the REST API of the provider.

-The end-point is derived from the name of the lua file.
-The naming convention is defined.
+The end-point is derived from the name of the lua file, or it can be customized on the configuration file.

 ## ARCHITECTURE

-A small diagram to better understand the flow.
-The diagram depicts the flow of the example that
-you can setup locally if you follow the HowTo Install section.
+The diagram depicts the flow of the example that you can setup locally if you follow the HowTo Install section.

 ![Architecture Diagram](/data/architecture_diagram.png "Architecture Diagram")